-The PRO would be required to register with Ecology beginning March 1, 2026.
-By May 1, 2026, The PRO would be required to submit a one-time payment to Ecology, in lieu of the June 2026 annual registration fee, that would cover Ecology incurred costs from the bill effective date through the implementation date of section 5.
-By January 30, 2027, and every year thereafter, the PRO would be required to submit to Ecology a list of registered producers, their brands, and total gross unit sales volume sold in Washington during the preceding year.
+By January 30, 2027, and every year thereafter, until the program has begun, the PRO would be required to submit to Ecology a list of registered producers, their brands, and total gross unit sales volume sold in Washington during the preceding year.
 By July 1, 2027, or six months after rule adoption, whichever is later, and every five years thereafter, the PRO would be required to submit a plan to Ecology.
-By July 1, 2028, or six months after rule adoption, whichever is later, the PRO would be required to implement the approved plan.
+By July 1, 2029, or six months after plan adoption, whichever is later, the PRO would be required to implement the approved plan.